Still accepting new clients! Call (866) 313-0733

 The official deadline for the form is the company’s annual tax return.
 After the fiscal year ends, companies must declare their annual tax return in the following April.
 Extension of the due date is possible with Form 7004.

-Form 5472 process can be complex.
-With a clear understanding of its purpose, definitions, filing requirements and penalties for non compliance, Dimov Tax is ready to assist you in meeting your obligations and ensuring compliance with IRS regulations.
+Filing Form 5472 for C-Corporations can be complex.
+With a clear understanding of its purpose, definitions, filing requirements, and penalties for non-compliance, Dimov Tax is ready to assist you in meeting your obligations and ensuring compliance with IRS regulations.
 For further guidance or assistance, please do not hesitate to contact our experienced team.

 "*" indicates required fields